Samoa Food Guide

 Panipopo

-Coconut buns soaked in coconut syrup, baked until golden.
-Samoa's most beloved sweet.
-Fluffy, sweet, perfect with coffee.
+Coconut buns soaked in coconut syrup and baked until golden.
+Samoa's favourite sweet, fluffy and best with a coffee.

 Fa'ausi

-Coconut caramel sauce over baked taro or breadfruit.
-Sweet, sticky, indulgent.
-Traditional celebration dessert.
+Coconut caramel over baked taro or breadfruit.
+Sweet, sticky, and indulgent, and a fixture at celebrations.

 Koko Alaisa

 Cocoa rice with coconut cream and sugar.
-Sweet, comforting breakfast dessert.
-Nostalgic Samoan favorite.
+A sweet, comforting breakfast that brings back childhood for a lot of Samoans.

 Pani Popo me Kokoalaisa